anna-dor-plumsail/documents-docs/source/document-generation/xlsx/multiple-worksheets.rst

 You can download the source document and the result document for the example described below in `multiple worksheets demo <./demos.html#multiple-worksheets>`_.

 Let us take an object containing information about employees working in a company.
 Each employee has a list of properties.
 We want to display information about each employee in a separate worksheet.
-The result document will look like this:
+The resulting document will look like this:

 .. image:: ../../_static/img/document-generation/multiple-worksheets-result.png
     :alt: Multiple worksheets result